About this study

 Next you will participate in a double-blind treatment period where you will be randomized by chance to receive weekly subcutaneous (SC) infusions of either the investigational drug or the placebo.
 Neither you nor the study team will know which you receive.

 After the double-blind treatment period, you may participate in the open-label extension period where you will receive weekly infusions of the investigational drug (no placebo).
+If you choose to participate in the extended open-label extension treatment period after finishing the main open-label extension treatment period, please note that the length of the continued open-label treatment period may vary, depending on UCB's (the company developing rozanolixizumab) decision when and/or how rozanolixizumab becomes available in your country.

 Study visits